CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.2 Provision for IT forensics.txt

 The following specific threats and vulnerabilities are of particular importance for provisioning for IT forensics:

 ### 2 1 Infringement of legal framework
-For IT forensic investigations, all data deemed necessary are often copied, secured and evaluated.
+For IT forensic investigations, all data deemed necessary are often copied, saved and evaluated.
 This usually includes personal data of employees or partners.
 Is it z.
 Unfounded and without the Privacy Commissioner is involved, accessed, the institution violates legal regulations, such.
 For example, if the earmarking is disregarded.
 It is also possible that, for example, it can be deduced from the collected data how employees behave, or a relationship to them can be established.
 As a result, there is a risk that internal regulations will also be violated.

 ### 2 2 Loss of evidence through incorrect or incomplete preservation of evidence

-If evidence is backed up incorrectly or not fast enough, it may lose important data that can not be recovered later.
+If evidence is backed up incorrectly or not fast enough, it can cause important data to be lost that can not later be recovered.
 At worst, this leads to a fruitless forensic investigation.
 At least, however, the probative value is limited.

 The risk of losing important evidence increases when employees misuse forensic tools, back up data too slowly or practice too little.
 Often, evidence is lost if those responsible do not recognize and secure transient data as relevant.